This is the perfect sewing project for a new mom.

-I have been “thinking” about making this project since my Tanner was in my belly.
-My “baby” is now 14 months old, so it was high time that I made the pattern and sewed the thing together.
+I have been “thinking” about making this project since for quite some time.
+My “baby” is now 14 months old, so it was time that I made the pattern and got into action.

 - Terry towel

-- Creative grids ruler
+- Rotary cutter, cutting mat, creative grids ruler

 - Disappearing Fabric ink pen

-- Sewing machine
+- Sewing materials and sewing machine

 - Iron and ironing board